-Step 1: Identifying Systems That Offered the Same MA Contract in 2018 and 2020
+Step 1: Identifying Systems That Offered the Same MA Contract in 2020 and 2021

-We identified systems in the 2020 systems list that we categorized as offering an MA plan in the 2018 systems list.
-For each of these systems, we checked whether the MA contract(s) associated with them in 2018 still existed in the 2020 MA Plan Directory.
-If the contract(s) existed in the 2020 MA Plan Directory under the same MA parent organization, we continued to categorize that system as offering an MA plan, and we assigned to the system all of its previous contracts except those that terminated before 2020.
-Finally, for each of these systems, we assigned any additional 2020 MA contract(s) that had the same MA parent organization to the system.
-Thus, the MA-system linkages at this point make up all systems that owned MA plans in both 2018 and 2020 along with all the associated contract numbers, whether they were 2018 contracts that were still active in 2020 or new contracts that were launched after 2018 under the same parent organization.
+We identified systems in the 2021 systems list that we categorized as offering an MA plan in the 2020 systems list.
+For each of these systems, we checked whether the MA contract(s) associated with them in 2020 still existed in the 2021 MA Plan Data.
+If the contract(s) existed in the 2021 MA Plan Data under the same MA parent organization, we continued to categorize that system as offering an MA plan, and we assigned to the system all of its previous contracts except those that terminated before 2021.
+Finally, for each of these systems, we assigned any additional 2021 MA contract(s) that had the same MA parent organization to the system. xxii Thus, the MA-system linkages at this point make up all systems that owned MA plans in both 2020 and 2021 along with all the associated contract numbers, whether they were 2020 contracts that were still active in 2021 or new contracts that were launched in 2021 under the same parent organization.

-Next, we focused on reviewing the remaining contracts from the MA Plan Directory for potential matches to systems.
+Next, we focused on reviewing the remaining contracts from the 2021 MA Plan Data for potential matches to systems.
 We refer to the remaining contracts as the MA data.

-Step 2: Matching the Medicare Advantage Plan Directory to the Systems List Data Preparation
+Step 2: Matching the 2021 MA Plan Data to the Systems List Data Preparation